pesama/konga-metadata/README.md

 					categories: 'string[]', 	// placeholders to the names of the field categories
 					apiName: 'string', 			// name of the field within the api (for querying)
 					fieldType: 'enum', 			// how the field should be rendered as
+					defaults: 'string', 		// default value for the field (inline string)
 					searchConf: { 				// search configuration for the entity
 						policy: 'enum', 			// format of the search for this object (e.g. exact match, range, wildcards)
 						multiplicity: 'enum', 		// multiplicity of the search input (one, many)